cagerton/dropthat/story.md

 ### Preface

-Javascript Cryptography isn't [inherently doomed](http://www.matasano.com/articles/javascript-cryptography/); it's just useful for different different types of problems.
+Javascript Cryptography isn't [inherently doomed (Matasano)](http://www.matasano.com/articles/javascript-cryptography/); it's just useful for different different types of problems.

 ### Intro

 My usage of encryption on the DropTh.at demo is very simple.
 The interesting crypto is handled by [SJCL](http://bitwiseshiftleft.github.io/sjcl/), the keys are stored in the fragment-identifier of the url (that part that doesn't get sent with the request; handle that url like a password), and the room channel ids are derived from a one way SHA hash of the room keys.
 Messages and images are encrypted using the same default settings in SJCL.
 It handles building random IVs, ensuring availability of sufficent entropy and encrypting with AES-CCM mode.
 Remember that none of this is secure unless you can safely get the javascript and html (over SSL) in the first place.
 There's lots of room for improvement here.

-Here are some of the things that JS crypto can offer that SSL can't.
+Here are some of the things that JS crypto can add to traditional HTTPS.

 ### Client Crypto is an implicit contract: